reduxjs/redux-toolkit/docs/usage/usage-guide.md

 ### Considerations for Using `createReducer`

-While the Redux Starter Kit `createReducer` function can be really helpful, there are a few things to be aware of when using it.
+While the Redux Starter Kit `createReducer` function can be really helpful, keep in mind that:

-#### Be Careful when Using "Mutative" Reducer Logic

-Writing reducers that "mutate" their state _only_ works if you are using Immer, either through our "magic" `createReducer` function or by calling Immer's `produce` function yourself. **If those reducers are used without Immer, they _will_ actually mutate the state!**

-It's also not obvious just by looking at the code that this function is actually safe and updates the state immutably.
-Please make sure you understand the concepts of immutable updates fully.
-If you do use this, it may help to add some comments to your code that explain your reducers are using Redux Starter Kit and Immer, so that other developers aren't confused when they see this code.

-#### Don't "Mutate" State and Return New Values

-Immer will let you "mutate" the draft state _or_ return a new updated value, but not both in the same function.
-If you try to do both, it will warn you.
-See the [Immer docs on returning values](https://github.com/mweststrate/immer#returning-data-from-producers) for more details.
+- The "mutative" code only works correctly inside of our `createReducer` function
+- Immer won't let you mix "mutating" the draft state and also returning a new state value

+See the [`createReducer` API reference](../api/createReducer.md) for more details.

 ## Writing Action Creators